 5. Edith Hambright died 1957 (Unmarried) Always lived at the Cleveland Ave. address

 The dynasty of good Germans (Prussians) living in the North and moving South is the same for the Inn owner.
-Marti, also having grown up in Philadelphia - like the Hambright's, AND BEING GERMAN knew that a popular breakfast meat called, "Scrapple," was extremely loved amongst locals - but only in that area of the North (Philadelphia & Lancaster).
-No where else is it eaten in the world - and this is a guaranteed fact of life and American history, other than the Philly metro area including Amish country, Germany and Charlotte.
-Scrapple is also known as Liver Pudding and Liver Mush depending on which area or country you eat it in.
+Marti, also having grown up in Philadelphia - like the Hambright's AND BEING GERMAN knew that a slice of popular breakfast meat called, "Scrapple," was extremely loved amongst locals - but only in that area of the North (Philadelphia & Lancaster).
+Nowhere else is it eaten in the world - and this is a guaranteed fact of life and American history, other than the Philly metro area including Amish country, Germany and Charlotte.
+Scrapple is also known as Liver Pudding and Liver Mush depending on which region or country you eat it in.
 Some variations of the Charlotte regional version have cornmeal in the loaf.
-It's interesting to see these states and cities linked together - the Colonial capitol of Philadelphia and the Queen city of Charlotte named after Queen Charlotte of England, formerly of Mecklenburg, Germany.
+It's interesting to see these states and cities linked together - the Colonial capital of Philadelphia and the Queen City of Charlotte named after Queen Charlotte of England, formerly of Mecklenburg, Germany.
 It is also interesting to see the city named after a German Queen - married off to King George...

 Scrapple/Livermush/Liver Pudding is a German product brought to Pennsylvania - a Germanic dominated and controlled region and is a United States foodstuff composed of pig liver, head parts, and cornmeal.
 It is commonly spiced with pepper and sage.
 Considered a more tolerable version of scrapple, livermush was most likely brought south through the Appalachian mountains by German settlers from Philadelphia.
 Livermush is colloquially known as poor man's or poor boy's pâté.
-If you follow the Great Warrior Path or Great Philadelphia Wagon Road through Lancaster, through Conestoga, PA (yes, wagons) and on down to Charlotte and finally to Augusta - you will see the origin of it.
-Which in this country is Pennsylvania.
-But, really, it comes from Germany.
+If you follow the Great Warrior Path or Great Philadelphia Wagon Road through Lancaster, through Conestoga, PA (yes, wagons) and on down to Charlotte and finally to Augusta - you will see the origin of it, which in this country is Pennsylvania.
+But it comes from Germany.
 You won't find it anywhere in the South other than the Charlotte region.
-Did the Hambright's specifically contribute to this phenomenon?
+Did the Hambright's individually contribute to this phenomenon?

 Shelby, North Carolina hosts an annual Livermush Exposition, which began in 1987 to celebrate the unique delicacy.
 In that year the Cleveland County Commissioners and the Shelby City Council passed resolutions proclaiming that "livermush is the most delicious, most economical and most versatile of meats."
 Other towns in North Carolina that have livermush festivals include Drexel and Marion.
 And, of course, we serve Livermush and Liver pudding here many days for breakfast!

 It is commonly prepared by cutting a slice off of a prepared loaf and frying it with grease in a skillet until golden brown, much like you would Spam.
-At breakfast it would be served alongside grits and eggs.
-For lunch it can be made into a sandwich with mayonnaise or mustard, either fried as above, or left cold.
-As livermush's popularity rises, it is appearing as a primary ingredient in dishes such as omelette and pizza.
+At breakfast, it would be served alongside grits and eggs.
+For lunch, it can be made into a sandwich with mayonnaise or mustard, either fried as above or left cold.
+As livermush's popularity rises, it appears as a primary ingredient in dishes such as omelet and pizza.
 Stormy always tells Marti to cook it longer and crisper on the outside!
 Marti makes a secret sandwich with it combined with hints of Austrian methods.
 Marti married his beautiful, Kings Mountain and Bessemer City, "Chef" wife - Stormy, in the Inn on April 6, 2008.

-In planning my intensive 5 month market research trip to the most ground breaking culinary specialists around America and Europe, I first heard of Marti Mongiello, a presidential chef who brings living history to the table and tours in a way that lets you learn by being involved.
-And every day, the Inn of the Patriots comes alive with a different story told through hearty recipes you enjoy, interactive performances, objects of historical significance, and culinary hands-on participation that lets you reconnect with the foodways of your own family from way back during the American Revolution.
+In planning my intensive 5-month market research trip to the most groundbreaking culinary specialists around America and Europe, I first heard of Marti Mongiello, a presidential chef who brings living history to the table and tours in a way that lets you learn by being involved.
+And every day, the Inn of the Patriots comes alive with a different story told through authentic recipes you enjoy, interactive performances, objects of historical significance, and hands-on culinary participation that lets you reconnect with the foodways of your own family from way back during the American Revolution.

 Both my wife and I fell in love with the room we stayed in.
 The attention to detail was meticulous, grand and beautiful in theme; a soulful experience to return to each evening.

-The service and story telling was exceptionally good too, at times even moving, and often with great humour.
-We extended our stay and it’s clear we want to be left with such a memory.
+The service and storytelling were exceptionally good too, at times even moving, and often with great humour.
+We extended our stay, and it’s clear we want to be left with such a memory.
 The top immersive spaces in NYC and Boston that use actors and pushed similar boundaries of how to make stories memorable and personally meaningful reminded us of our earlier stay at the Inn of the Patriots."